scikit-rf/scikit-rf/doc/source/tutorials/networkset.rst

 	In [147]: clf()

-**skrf** can be used to calculate statistical quantities, such as uncertainty bounds on sets of Networks.
-The :class:`~NetworkSet` object represents an unordered  set of networks and provides automated methods for calculating and displaying uncertainty bounds.
+The :class:`~NetworkSet` object
+represents an unordered  set of networks and provides  methods for calculating statistical quantities and displaying uncertainty bounds.

 Creating a :class:`NetworkSet`
 -------------------------------